- Find meetings near you

 3. Renting a Car

-Speaking of travel, trouble renting a car is another unexpected way DUI impacted my life.
-Renting a car is already stressful enough, but when you add a DUI into the mix, it can become impossible.
+Speaking of travel, trouble renting a car is another unexpected way a DUI impacted my life.
+Renting a car is already stressful enough, but when you add a DUI into the mix, it can become nearly impossible.
 Generally, a car rental company will check your driving record before renting you a car.

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.